PT

 Last updated

-Over time, as the yield pool continuously accumulates native yield, the redeemable value of YT increases.
+Over time, as the yield pool continuously accumulates yields, the redeemable value of YT increases.
 The amount of PT minted from newly staked SY will slightly decrease, but regardless of the number of PT minted, users will be able to burn the PT minted at that time to fully redeem their staked SY upon the lock-up period's expiration.

 Rebase Tokens - Tokens that increase their balance over time.